thomassimmer/nightcity-tracer/README.md

 ## Why this exists

 Most cybersecurity tools focus on the offensive side: find the vulnerability, exploit it.
 NightCity Tracer flips the perspective.
 You're the blue team analyst piecing together what happened, or stopping what's happening right now.
-This is closer to what most security engineers actually do day to day.

-And it looks nothing like a boring training platform.

 ---